What are Liposuction Risks and Complications?

 Most of the time, cosmetic surgery procedures go smoothly, the patient recovers completely, and everything goes the way it should.
 However, despite all the precautions surgical staff and clinics take to prevent complications, they do sometimes occur.
 So as with any surgery, liposuction comes with certain risks.
 It's also possible to develop complications during or after surgery.
 Before you have any surgical procedure, it's important to educate yourself about these risks.

-If, after reading this page, you still have questions, we invite you to schedule a free consultation so we can talk with you about the procedure, and provide you with more information.
+If, after reading this page, you still have questions, we invite you to schedule a consultation so we can talk with you about the procedure, and provide you with more information.

 Liposuction Risks and Complications: Medical